This nation’s love-hate relationship with queuing is nowhere more evident than in its overpopulated capital.

 This got us thinking about London’s longest queues, and how to avoid them.
 Everyone’s got a London queuing anecdote: perhaps it was knotting your legs together while waiting for the ladies’ in a West End theatre, or spending a whole evening harrumphing your way down Wembley Way to the tube station after an England match.
 You’re invited to share them in the comments section below.
 Provided, of course, that you include a ludicrously overblown and patently inaccurate estimate about the length of the line.

 We checked with the Guinness World Records, and no, the world’s longest ever traffic jam wasn’t that time on Christmas Eve when you could get out of the car and play cricket on the M25 while waiting to get onto the Dartford Crossing.
 The actual, 109-mile record occurred in France in 1980.

-But traffic analyst Inrix has shown a ten-mile stretch of the A217 (from Sutton to Fulham) to be the most congested road in Britain for the second year running, causing each driver a total of 110 hours’ delay over a twelve month period.
+But traffic analyst Inrix showed a ten-mile stretch of the A217 (from Sutton to Fulham) to be the most congested road in Britain for the second year running in 2016, causing each driver a total of 110 hours’ delay over a twelve month period.
 Given that car ownership just goes up and up, that’s one London road you'd do well to avoid.

 Solution?
 If you live in Sutton, at one end of the A217, at least you can rely on Southern to whisk you into the city centre nice and quickly by rail link.
 Ah, hang on.